 In 2015, sharia-compliant funds suffered their worst sales in four years.
 Some blame a lack of innovation for the poor growth of the sector.
-Sharmila Devi
+Sharmila Devi reports.

 The Middle East is traditionally seen as a core market for Islamic finance, so the recent poor performance in the region’s stock markets has been a constraint on the sector’s growth.